Rockport Brush Removal Services

 - Autumn Olive (Elaeagnus umbellata)

-Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
-Viable seeds must go to landfill—never compost or chip.
-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
+- Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required for invasives: remove before fruit sets (June–September), bag berries to prevent seed spread, and never compost or chip viable seeds—landfill disposal is mandatory.
+Equipment must be sanitized between sites.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common; wear protective clothing and check for ticks.
 For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
-For health concerns, contact:
+Native restoration is encouraged, using local species such as oak, serviceberry, and blueberry, in partnership with Mass Audubon.

 Rockport Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas